-This 8+-mile round trip out-and-back hike travels along the northern Olympic Coast among tide pools and sea stacks, down to Point of Arches.
+This 8-mile round trip out-and-back hike travels along the northern Olympic Coast among tide pools and sea stacks, down to Point of Arches.
 It can easily be done in a day or you can camp in one of multiple campsites along the beach or inland a bit in the forest.
 An added treat - make a driftwood fire in one of the provided fire rings or on the beach.

 Although Shi Shi Beach is in the national park, the parking and trailhead access are on the Makah Indian Reservation.

 The trail starts in the north near the fish hatchery.
 Your first two miles will be on boardwalks and trails through forest, but then the beach opens up to you with 2+ miles of rocky formations and large remnants of trees protruding up from the ocean.
-There's even a shipwreck.

 Turn around at Point of Arches to head back or connect with the Ozette Loop hike or on to Hole in the Wall near La Push at Rialto Beach.

 Shi Shi Beach Safety

 - Know the tides.